HongRay/Never-Forgotten-Token/README.md

 # Stuff to do
 - Buying and selling of NFT (now is simulated/smart contract)
 - Fronted back api test
-- Death certs to tokenization to assets
+- Death certs to tokenization to assets (HR)
--